Ahmed-Nezar/Ahmed-Nezar/README.md

 - 👨‍💻 My Portfolio & CV [here.](https://ahmed-nezar.github.io/Portfolio/)

-- 💬 Utilized the use of frameworks like **PyTorch, TensorFlow, Selenuim, Django, Flask, and JUnit**.
+- 💬 Utilized the use of frameworks like **Scikit Learn, PyTorch, TensorFlow, Selenuim, Django, Flask, and JUnit**.

 - 📫 How to reach me **ahmednezarrr@gmail.com**